gwicks/dashboards-as-code-workshop/lab/part-one.md

 As such, each panel present in the dashboard should be defined in its own function/method.

-Similarly, we will define "base functions" for each panel type.
+Similarly, we will define "common functions" for each panel type.
 For each panel type (timeseries, logs, …), a function will be responsible for creating a panel of that type with a set of common options.

-The purpose of these functions is double:
+The purpose of these "common functions" is double:
-* they will allow us to avoid duplicating common options set to panel types
+* avoid duplicating common options set across panels of a similar types
-* they will ensure a consistent look-and-feel across panels of a similar types
+* ensure a consistent look-and-feel for panels of a similar types

-For the purpose of this workshop, here is a list of panel types and their *common* options:
+In this lab, we will focus on the following panel types and configure their *common* options as follows:

 > * `logs` panels
 >   * `showTime` set to `true`